 I live in beautiful Walnut Creek, California.
 The town is in a little valley about 25 miles east of San Francisco.
 There is a lovely mountain just east of us called Mt.
 Diablo.
 Historically, it’s place of wonder and magic to Native Americans.
 Has been for centuries.

 On some training days, in early mornings, I ran to the top of another hill just west of Walnut Creek.
 It had a beautiful view of town as well as scenic Mt.
 Diablo.
-I would often stop at the top (at sunrise), watch the sun come up, be still, and soak in my good fortune for living in such a beautiful place.
+I would often stop at the top, watch the sun come up, be still, and soak in my good fortune for living in such a beautiful place.

 My current best-selling book, “Breaking the Cycle,” was just a bunch of thoughts scribbled on notepads and paper napkins.
-But, those thoughts and scribblings were the catalyst for my recovery as well as my late-in-life new career.
-In that moment, on that hill, I decided to try and “capture the sun,” in my hand — as a symbol of my appreciation for my recovery.
-This was also an effort to create a reminder and commitment to USE the power of Mt.
+But, those thoughts and scribblings were the catalysts for my sex addiction recovery as well as my late-in-life new career.
+At that moment, on that hill, I decided to try and “capture the sun,” in my hand — as a symbol of my appreciation for my recovery.
+This was also an effort to create a reminder and commitment to using the power of Mt.
 Diablo and the rising sun as a catalyst for the gifts that I had worked hard for and received.

 This picture was used as the first page of my master’s thesis with the quote: “A mighty flame follows a tiny spark,” by Dante.
 Well, I guess it worked.
-My book’s been a best-seller for the last six years and my practice is a success.
-Most of all, we have helped many men create THEIR “mighty flames from tiny sparks.”
-I’m most proud of THAT.
+My book’s been a best-seller for the last six years and my practice, Neulia Compulsion Solutions, is a success.
+Most of all, we have helped many men create their own “mighty flames from tiny sparks.”
+I’m most proud of that.